TRDan6577/ELKAutomation/README.md

 * Latest version of OpenJDK 8

 ## Prerequisites
-* The server that will be running the ELK stack should have a DNS resolvable hostname.
-If this is not the case, you will not be able to generate certificates using this program (at this point in time)
-* If you plan on using one of the [ELK beats data shippers](https://elastic.co/products/beats) for one of your clients, you will need to enter the DNS resolvable name of one of your clients into client.conf
+* If you wish to secure all communications with your ELK instance, the server that will be running the ELK stack AND all clients you wish to send logs from should have DNS resolvable hostnames.
+You can send logs from your clients to the Logstash instance running on the ELKAutomation server using one of the [ELK beats data shippers](https://elastic.co/products/beats).
+If neither your server nor your clients have resolvable hostnames, the certificates generated using this program will not function correctly.
+If your clients do not have DNS resolvable hostnames but your sever does, you can still secure communications to the nginx instance.
 * ELKAutomation currently only supports systems that use the apt package manager.
 Contributions to ELKAutomation that have support for other systems are welcome =)